iiittheorygroup/iiittheorygroup.github.io/Initiatives/CSTAR.md

 CSTAR Discussions
 =================

 Hello folks, we have a discussion group for the _Center for Security, Theory and Algorithms Research_.
 Lab students meet up every week to discuss and share their current research ideas and work with the rest of the group.
 Everyone is free to join and learn more about the work that goes on in our lab.
+This is a purely student-run initiative, to bring the CSTAR research community closer.

 Who does this benefit?
 -----------------